Cascade of polarized Compton scattering and Breit-Wheeler pair production: Theoretical analysis of polarization transfer in the cascaded processes

 In order to theoretically model this cascaded processes, the cross sections of Compton scattering and BW process with arbitrary polarization should be formulated.
 The cross section for the BW process, accounting for arbitrary initial photon polarization and final electron (positron) spins, has been developed utilizing photon and lepton density matrices \cite{Zhao2022,Zhao2023}.
-Similarly, employing analogous theoretical techniques, the cross section for polarized Compton scattering, considering arbitrary polarization of initial and final particles, can be obtained (see Appendix for details).
+Similarly, employing analogous theoretical techniques, the cross section for polarized Compton scattering, considering arbitrary polarization of initial and final particles, can be obtained (see Appendix \ref{appA} for details).
 In addition to the theoretical analysis, the availability of cross sections for arbitrarily polarized Compton scattering and BW process is advantageous for modeling realistic binary QED collisions using MC sampling.
+In the linear processes, polarization transfer is accomplished only via the helicity transfer, which is different from the strongly nonlinear QED processes driven by electron-laser interactions, where polarization transfer involves both the field structure and particle spin \cite{Li2019,Wan2020,Li2020,Xue2022,Chen2022,Zhuang2023}.
+Furthermore, because the angular modulations originate from the helicity transfer in the binary scattering system fundamentally, the angle dependence is nontrivial in the production of distributed polarization.
+However, the angle dependence in the cross sections of strong-field QED processes within framework of locally constant cross-field approximation is always negligible because of the collimated radiation cone angle for ultra-relativistic electrons \cite{Chen2022}.

 With the formulated cross sections in c.m. frame, the polarization transfer in the cascaded processes can be analytically investigated.
 In electron-seeded multiple Compton scattering, the polarization state of incident photon, namely, background photon $\gamma_0$, is fixed and described by Stokes parameters $(\xi^{(0)}_1,\xi^{(0)}_2,\xi^{(0)}_3)$.
 While the polarization of incident electron, described by spin vector $(\zeta_1,\zeta_2,\zeta_3)$, transits in each scattering.
 From the spin-dependent cross section of Compton scattering [see Eq. (\ref{dsig})], one obtains the Stokes parameters of final-state photon